-In December of 2016, the Partnership entered into a Payment in Lieu of Taxes ("PILOT") agreement commonly offered in Georgia by local community development programs to encourage industry development.
-The net effect of the PILOT agreement is to provide the Partnership with incentives through the abatement of local, city and county property taxes and to provide financing for improvements to the Partnership's Georgia plant (the "Project").
-In connection with the PILOT agreement, the Putman County Development Authority provides a credit facility for up to \$10,000,000 which can be drawn upon to fund Project improvements and capital expenditures as defined in the agreement.
-If funds are drawn, the Partnership would pay transactions costs and debt service payments.
-The PILOT agreement requires interest payments of 6.00% per annum on outstanding balances which is due each December 1st through maturity on December 1, 2021 at which time all unpaid principal and interest are due.
+In December 2016, the Company entered into a Payment in Lieu of Taxes ("PILOT") agreement commonly offered in Georgia by local community development programs to encourage industry development.
+The net effect of the PILOT agreement is to provide the Company with incentives through the abatement of local, city and county property taxes and to provide financing for improvements to the Company's Georgia plant (the "Project").
+In connection with the PILOT agreement, the Putman County Development Authority provides a credit facility for up to \$10,000 which can be drawn upon to fund Project improvements and capital expenditures as defined in the agreement.
+If funds are drawn, the Company would pay transactions costs and debt service payments.
+The PILOT agreement requires interest payments of 6.00% per annum on outstanding balances, which are due each December 1st through maturity on December 1, 2021, at which time all unpaid principal and interest are due.
 The PILOT agreement is collateralized by the assets of the Project.
-As of December 31, 2016, the Partnership had not drawn on this credit facility.
+As of December 31, 2017, the Company had not drawn on this credit facility.